 - Stop by Sandy Grice’s office on the Chicago campus – 7 th floor to pick up an application or fill complete the application below

 Recruitment for the 2018-19 Peer Mentor team ends on July 1, 2018

-An international honor society for business students that are pursuing baccalaureate or master’s degrees.
+An international honor society for business students that are pursuing baccalaureate degrees.
 To be eligible for lifetime membership and national recognition, students must rank in the upper 20 percent of their class.
 Available to juniors and seniors.

 The Robert Morris University Chapter of UNA-USA is the ideal organization for undergraduate and graduate students and alumni with an interest in global affairs.
 The organization is involved in service projects that explore diverse cultures and issues of global relevance within the framework of the United Nations mission to educate, inspire and mobilize support for the principles and vital work of the United Nations.
 This includes priorities (Millennial Goals) such as eliminating poverty, providing universal access to education, ending hunger, and promotion of human rights and health initiatives.
 All are welcome!

 Visit Leading Edge for a full list of clubs, organizations and events happening around RMU.
 Login using your RMU email and password.

 Want to start your own club?